mozilla/openwebapps/docs/ACTIVITIES.md

      // Used by providers to receive messages on the other end: void registerHandler(in string action,
+                          in optional message,
                           in function handler);
     };
     Navigator implements AppServices;

+The registerHandler method must always receive the `action` and `handler` arguments.
+If the `message` parameter is present, the handler will only be invoked for activities that have that message; if no `message` parameter is present, the handler will only be invoked for activities for which the message is null.
+The default mediator (which is used for activities about which the User Agent has no special knowledge) never sends a `message` activity.

 Applications are expected to register their ability to perform activity services by defining one or more service elements in their application manifest: